 Because the purpose of a website is to communicate clearly with an audience and prompt them to act.
-Maybe you want them to buy a product, subscribe to your email list, or schedule a consultation.
+Maybe you want visitors to buy a product, subscribe to your email list, or schedule a consultation.
 Whatever the goal, your website should support and enhance your brand.

 But many businesses create sites that do more harm than good.
 They think that overwhelming the visitor with information and animation will impress them.
 Instead, it sends users running in the opposite direction.

-That’s why minimalist design often separates the good websites from the bad.
+That is why minimalist design often separates the good websites from the bad.

 Minimalist design reduces the complexity of creating a clean, professional website.
 There are several other advantages to this design approach, among them:

 - A design that appeals to a broad audience.